yihui/yihui.org/content/tinytex/r.md

 The function `latexmk()` in **tinytex** tries to solve these two problems automatically.
 With a chosen LaTeX engine (`pdflatex`, `xelatex`, or `lualatex`), it compiles a LaTeX document three times by default, and also tries to install missing packages by default.
 The missing packages are detected from the LaTeX log via the function `tinytex::parse_packages()`.

-You can change the number of times to compile the document, and disable the automatic installation of missing packages.
+You can change the maximum number of times to compile the document, and disable the automatic installation of missing packages.
 See `?tinytex::latexmk` for details.

 The three function `pdflatex()`, `xelatex()`, and `lualatex()` are wrapper functions based on `latexmk()`.
 For example, `pdflatex()` is basically `latexmk(engine = 'pdflatex', emulation = TRUE)`.

 The implementation is clumsy.
 Don't read the source code.
 I may not improve it in the future.
 I have wasted enough time on LaTeX, and a clumsy implementation should already save me a lot of time.
 Perfect is the enemy of good.

+## Other LaTeX distributions

+The **tinytex** package is not tied to TinyTeX, although (unsurprisingly) it should work best with TinyTeX.
+Specifically:

+1. The feature of automatically compiling a LaTeX document for a number of times until all cross-references are resolved is available to any LaTeX distributions, e.g., you can use MiKTeX on Windows if you want.

+1. The feature of automatically installing missing LaTeX packages requires the LaTeX distribution to be TeX Live (remember, TinyTeX is a custom version of TeX Live, so TinyTeX also works).
+It also requires `tlmgr install` to be able to install packages.
+If you use a copy of TeX Live or TinyTeX installed by your system admin, and you are not given the privileges to modify it, this feature won't work for you.
+If you installed TinyTeX on your personal computer, chances are it will work.
+This feature is not available to MiKTeX users, but you won't need it, either, because MiKTeX itself can automatically install missing packages, too.